BotPortOfficial/Nexus/README.md

 ## ⚙️ Setup

 1. Clone the repository
+2. Open powershell or desired software and navigate to the cloned repository
+3. Run `npm install` to install the required dependencies
-2. Install dependencies with `npm install`
+4. Install dependencies with `npm install`
-3. Configure your bot token and environment variables
+5. Configure your bot token and environment variables in the `.env` file located in the `config` directory
-5. Run the bot with the included `start.bat` or with your own desired startup configuration
+6. Run the bot with the included `start.bat` or with your own desired startup configuration

 ## 📄 License

-This project is licensed under the [MIT licence](https://github.com/BotPortOfficial/nexus/blob/main/LICENSE).
+This project is licensed under the [MIT license](https://github.com/BotPortOfficial/nexus/blob/main/LICENSE).

 ---